Ever wonder how Amazon ads work, and if they might be a good bet for your business? Here’s some info to help you decide.

 Adjust Bids By Placement

 ‘Adjust bids by placement’ is the new version of what used to be Bid+.
-With Bid+, you could only set a 50% boost for the top of search (first page) placement.
-With ‘adjust bids by placement’, you can set up to a 900% increase for top of search (first page) as well as for product detail placements.
+Formerly more limited, you can now ‘adjust bids by placement’ and set up to a 900% increase for top of search (first page) as well as for product detail placements.

 Amazon Sponsored Brands